sparktsang/sparktsang.github.io/_posts/benefactor.md

 **Civilizational Theorem #1:**
 *Human beings do not act based on the best truth available.
 They act based on the narrative that best preserves the existing model of their existence.*

+A truth can be understood only by a mind.
+But it can be enacted only by a life.

 Truth is not rejected; it simply fails to find a compatible host.
 It does not need an audience; it needs a builder, someone with an existential reason to tear down their old world and build a new one.

 And I remember him, telling the legend that he wanted to "build a bridge for me, step by step".
 He, the great connector of heaven and earth.